mika-archived/text-mesh-creator/README.md

 Blender add-on for creating 3D Text Objects from strings.
 This is a alternative implementation of [this add-on](https://booth.pm/ja/items/1580053).
-However, this implementation works with Blender 2.9x and is independent of the UI locale.
+However, this implementation works with Blender LTS and is independent of the UI locale.

+## Supports

+- Blender 2.8x (branch #2.8)
+- Blender 2.9x (branch #2.9 - old main)
+- Blender 3.0x (branch #3.0 - current main)

 ## Installation